 VIRTUAL FIELD TRIPS

-The cloud forest is not as far away as you think.
-Video conferencing and internet communications, like Skype and Facetime, allow the cloud forest to come to you.
-Video conferencing makes it possible to learn about the cloud forest, forest conservation and restoration from your home location, with the added benefit of speaking directly to scientists and conservationists.
+The cloud forest is not as far away as you might think.
+Video conferencing and internet communications, like Skype and Facetime, allow us to bring the cloud forest to you.
+During an interactive video conference, you get a chance to experience the beauty of this forest from your home location.

-Cloudbridge is happy to arrange a ½ hour to 1 hour video conference on a topic of your interest with students and other interested groups.
-Typical talks include: a walk with the camera around the buildings of the reserve to give you a glimpse of what we see everyday, a showcase of whatever interesting wildlife (like frogs, lizards and insects) our researchers have recently collected, and the opportunity to ask questions of Cloudbridge staff and researchers.
+We are happy to arrange a ½ hour to 1-hour video conference with students and other interested groups.
+Typical talks include: an introduction to the reserve and what we do (focusing on the topic of your choice), a showcase of whatever interesting wildlife our researchers have recently collected (like frogs, lizards and insects), and the opportunity to ask questions of Cloudbridge staff and a variety of international researchers.

-In the spring of 2016, we talked with the fifth-grade class at Ralph R. Smith Elementary in Hyde Park, New York.
+One of our past talks was with the fifth-grade class at Ralph R. Smith Elementary in Hyde Park, New York.
 The children watched and interacted with the presentation on a SmartBoard powered through an iPad, while Cloudbridge staff talked to the class over an iPhone on FaceTime.
 Mrs. Ramsey, the teacher, later sent student comments about the experience.

 Here are a few: